nzjs/spatial-api-auth0-ts/README.md

 Get all pois for user
 `GET /api/v1/spatial/pois`

-Get all pois for user as geojson format
+Get all pois for user as geojson feature collection
 `GET /api/v1/spatial/pois?f=geojson`

 Get a single poi using an id parameter